Francis Mary of the Cross Jordan

 Francis Mary of the Cross Jordan, SDS (16 June 1848 – 8 September 1918), was a German Catholic priest and the founder of the Society of the Divine Savior, commonly called the Salvatorians.
 He was beatified by Pope Francis on May 15, 2021.

 Life

-Early life

 He was born John Baptist Jordan in the town of Gurtweil, in the Grand Duchy of Baden (now part of the city of Waldshut-Tiengen, Germany), the second son of Lorenz Jordan and Notburga Peter.
 Although he felt called to serve as a priest as an early age, the poverty of the family did not allow him to do the required studies.
 Instead he became an itinerant laborer and painter.

 Through his travels throughout Germany, he became aware of the effects of the German government's official policies restricting the activities of the Catholic Church, known as the Kulturkampf, which was resulting in the loss of many of the faithful.